-MLR Rebate Year - calendar year during which core benefits and services are provided to the MHT or WVHB program members through the MCO.
+MLR Rebate Year - State Fiscal Year (SFY) during which core benefits and services are provided to the MHT or WVHB program members through the MCO.

-Unpaid Claim Reserves - reserves and liabilities established to account for claims that were incurred during the MLR rebate year but had not been paid within 3 months of the end of the MLR Rebate Year.
+Unpaid Claim Reserves - reserves and liabilities established to account for claims that were incurred during the MLR rebate year but had not been paid within the MLR Rebate Year.